Stryker Hip Replacement Side Effects

-An unusually high number of serious adverse events reported to the FDA regarding the Stryker products prompted the company to issue urgent notices and a report to physicians and encouraging physicians to notify patients.
-The devices were recalled by the Canadian health authority in Canada and were voluntarily recalled by Stryker in 2012 but many patients had already experienced side effects and were not notified about the problems.
+An unusually high number of serious adverse events are being reported to the FDA regarding the Stryker products prompted the company to issue urgent notices and a report to physicians and encouraging physicians to notify patients.

 Other side effects

-Less severe adverse events may be caused that are usually not medically dangerous but may impact the patient’s quality of life and ability to perform normal activities due to Stryker implants may include:
+Less severe adverse events may be caused that are usually not medically dangerous, but may impact the patient’s quality of life and ability to perform normal activities.
+These include include:

 - Pain in implant area, groin and abdomen